-In my eight years of blogging 2020 has to have been the most challenging.
+In nearly a decade of blogging, 2020 to 2021 have to have been the most challenging years.
 After all, how can you be a travel blogger when you can’t travel?

 To mark the eighth anniversary of Tin Box Traveller I invited friends and followers to ask me anything.
 “How has this year, and the pandemic, affected your blog?” is a question posed by Donna who writes What the Readhead Said.
 Lots of people asked me similar questions on LinkedIn and Instagram.

-Everyone has their own 2020 story and, while I don’t have my usual travel highlights post to publish, I thought I’d share what’s been happening behind the scenes.
+Everyone has their own pandemic story and, while I don’t have my usual travel highlights post to publish, I thought I’d share what’s been happening behind the scenes.

 Travel blogging during a pandemic